d-addison/pizza-recipes/README.md

 7. Lighlty oil the top and bottom of each ball and place them in the center of a round container (helps keep the round shape)
 8. Cover with lightly-oiled cling-wrap
 9. Let rest in the fridge for (preferably) 3 days.
 They can also be frozen for up to 3 months
-10. Remove from the fridge 2-4 hours before shaping
-11. Preheat your oven to the highest temperature possible for an hour (550f in my case) and if you have a pizza stone/steel, place it in the oven
-12. Heavily flour your work surface
-13. Place your dough ball onto the surface, and flip it over once or twice to coat it with flour
-14. Begin forming your crust all around the edges of the pizza with your fingers
-15. Once your dough has been stretched enough by hand, take your dough and place it on top of your knuckles
-16. Begin rotating the the dough, making sure that your knuckles stay near the edge of the dough
-17. Once your dough is the appropriate size, place it onto a heavily floured pizza peel
-18. Laddle your sauce onto the dough and give your peel a jiggle to the left and right
-19. Grate some fresh parmesan onto the sauce
-20. Add your (shredded by hand) full-fat low-moisture Mozzarella and some Provolone on top (I do a 60/40 mix) and once again, jiggle the peel, making sure that the pizza isn't sticking
-21. Add remaining toppings like pepperoni, and launch the pizza
-22. At around 550f, the pizza cooks in 6-8 minutes

 ### Sauce
 #### Ingredients: